jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

         using either the “Plot” or “Plot Series” button.

 #.
 Select just the **profile_001** item, right click and select "Save report".
 Check
-    the profiles associtated with the SEC-SAXS series, so that you're saving a report that includes both the series and the averaged subtracted profile.
+    the profiles associated with the SEC-SAXS series, so that you're saving a report that includes both the series and the averaged subtracted profile.
     Save the report as a pdf.